vscode-debug-specs/php/README.md

-# How to Debugging PHP with VSCode
+# How to Debugging PHP with VS Code

 ## Summary